MasterOfLogic1/ExcelXmlManager/README.md

 ### Example Implemented in Blue Prism:

-This example demonstrates how to handle Excel operations using the `ExcelXmlAction` VBO within Blue Prism, ensuring robust error handling and data retrieval from Excel files.
+This example demonstrates how Read Excel Sheet data to collection in Blue Prism using this `ExcelXmlAction`.

 To use these functionalities in Blue Prism, import the necessary DLLs into your VBO and implement each example usage in a code stage on a designated page.